 - In the asset management space, blockchain is being used for decentralized exchanges, custody services, and private equity funds

-Overall, Blockchain has the potential to significantly improve the efficiency and accuracy of accounting and auditing.
-This would benefit businesses and the accountants and auditors who work with them.
+Overall, Blockchain has the potential to significantly improve the efficiency and accuracy of accounting and audit profession.

 How can blockchain be used to support sustainable business practices?Blockchain technology can be used to support sustainable business practices in several ways.